macbraughton/pwfu/README.md

 ## Definitions

-There are two concepts involved in generating a password with pwfu:
+There are a few concepts involved in generating a password with `pwfu`:
 - hash
 - secret
 - salt